 Before introducing the set of fixed effects, it is important to understand first the structure of our data.
-The HQs and their subsidiaries can be located either in the same of in different countries.34 Furthermore, the two firms can be active either in the same or in different industries, categorized according to the 4-digit NAICS classification.35 Clearly, the location and industry affiliation of the cooperation partners is likely to affect the firm's ownership structure.
+The HQs and their subsidiaries can be located either in the same or in different countries.
+Furthermore, the two firms can be active either in the same or in different industries, categorized according to the 4-digit NAICS classification.
+Clearly, the location and industry affiliation of the cooperation partners is likely to affect the firm's ownership structure.
 We effectively account for all country- and industry-specific characteristics using a battery of fixed effects.
-More specifically, we control for heterogeneity across countries with respect to time-invariant characteristics (such as geography or history) or factors that are relatively stable over time (such as economic development or institutions) via HQ and subsidiary country fixed effects, φ_k and φ_l .
-HQ and subsidiary industry fixed effects, φ_j and φ_i , account for industryspecific factors that have been identified in the literature as important drivers of firm boundaries (such as capital intensity, relationship-specificity, contractibility, etc.), see Antràs (2015).
-As and alternative cultural categories by Schwartz (2006).
+More specifically, the country-pair fixed effects $\phi{k\ell}$ fulfill three important functions.
+First, by nesting the HQ and subsidiary country fixed effects, $\phi_k$ and $\phi\ell$ , they control for heterogeneity across countries with respect to time-invariant characteristics (such as geography or history) or factors that are relatively stable over time (such as economic development or institutions).
+Second, they account for whether a given firm pair constitutes a domestic or foreign ownership link.
+Third, in case of a foreign ownership link, they control for a wide range of country-pair specific factors that may confound the role of cultural distance on firm boundaries (e.g., bilateral investment costs, bilateral trust, historical connectedness, geographical distance, etc.).
+It should be further noted that country-pair fixed effects account for differences in cultural traits and ethnic ties between countries, allowing us to distill the role of firm-pair specific cultural distance within a given country-pair.
+This approach appears to be well-suited to test our theoretical hypotheses, which emphasize the effect of cultural frictions between firm managers whose cultural backgrounds may or may not be representative of the national culture of their current country of residence.